 Opportunities to improve yourself are limited if you insist on continuing to do exactly what you've always done even if you're not happy with the outcomes.
 As the clever, tongue-in-cheek but accurate definition of "crazy" goes, "crazy" is when you expect the outcomes to be different even though the action you take remains exactly the same.

 While I was in the middle of contemplating this aspect of my own bull-headed self, I was intrigued to learn that the martial art of Aikido is now in its third generation, just as the psychological craft of sandplay is.
 That historical discovery hit me square in an under-exercised area of my brain, one which in the past had done some looking into the martial arts but had not stayed steadily concentrated on them.

 My loss of condition, I can freely attribute, is due to a lack of focus on my part, to my not keeping that area of my Self stimulated by practice.
 But experiencing the neat instance of symmetry in those two pursuits was a pure Eureka! moment for me, and I saw immediately several other parallels.
 Both practices are:

 - forms of preparation for unsafe encounters.

-Leaping out at me as it did, the thought Beamed Me Up, landed me square in the middle of Arcosanti, under the Vaults which are meant to serve as the "Commons" area of what Paolo called the "Old Town" - the "Town Center" meant to afford one of the most spectacular desert views imaginable to visitors and residents alike, yet undervalued and under-used since it cannot be reached through the Lab Building, as was intended, so long as the Maintenance team has not got its own proper quarters.
+Leaping out at me as it did, the thought Beamed Me Up, landed me square in the middle of Arcosanti, under the Vaults which are meant to serve as the "Commons" area of what Paolo called the "Old Town" - the "Town Center" meant to afford one of the most spectacular desert views imaginable to visitors and residents alike, yet undervalued and under-used since it cannot be reached through the Lab Building because the Maintenance teams haven't all got their own proper quarters.